-at a meeting of independent external directors and external Audit & Supervisory Board members.
+Interviews on evaluations of the effectiveness of the Board of Directors were held at a meeting of independent external directors and external Audit & Supervisory Board members.
 After issues had been identified, improvement proposals were discussed and the findings were reported to the Board of Directors.

-(2) FY2022 With the aim of further improving the effectiveness of the Board from the perspectives of enhancing stakeholder trust (creating social value) and improving organizational performance (increasing enterprise value), the Company changed to a questionnaire-based method for the analysis and evaluation of the Board's performance.
-This method entailed the utilization of a third-party organization, which provided assistance with questionnaire preparation, analysis, benchmarking against other companies, identification of issues, and action plans.
+With the aim of further improving the effectiveness of the Board from the perspectives of enhancing stakeholder trust (creating social value) and improving organizational performance (increasing enterprise value), the Company changed to a questionnaire-based method for the analysis and evaluation of the Board's performance.
+This method entailed the utilization of a third-party organization, which provided assistance with questionnaire preparation, analysis benchmarking against other companies, identification of issues, and action plans.
 All directors and Audit & Supervisory Board members were asked to complete a questionnaire, and after analyzing the questionnaire responses, improvement proposals were compiled.
 Details of the responses and proposals were presented to the Independent External Officers Meeting and then reported to the Board.
-The aggregated results of the questionnaire confirmed that the Company's Board is generally functioning properly and effectively, with an overall average score that is above the benchmark.
+The aggregated results of the questionnaire confirmed that the Company's Board is generally functioning properly and effectively, with an overall average score that s above the benchmark